-- (a) Meetings of the Board of Zoning Adjustment shall be held at the request of the Community Development Department upon receipt of an application that requires BZA review, and at such other times as the board may determine. - (b) Such chairman, or in the absence of a chairman, an acting chairman, may administer oaths and compel attendance of witnesses. - (c) All called meetings shall be open to the public.
+- (a) Meetings of the Board of Zoning Adjustment shall be held at the request of the Community Development Department upon receipt of an application that requires Board of Zoning Adjustment review, and at such other times as the board may determine. - (b) Such chairman, or in the absence of a chairman, an acting chairman, may administer oaths and compel attendance of witnesses. - (c) All called meetings shall be open to the public. - (d) Any party may appear in person or by agent or attorney at the hearing.

-- (d) Any party may appear in person or by agent or attorney at the hearing. - (e) The board shall keep minutes and records of its proceedings which shall be open to the public. - (f) Public hearings for variances heard by the Board of Zoning Adjustments shall be conducted in accordance with the procedures and requirements set forth in Section 1105 of Article 11 (Procedures and Permits).
+- (e) The Board of Zoning Adjustment shall keep minutes and records of its proceedings which shall be open to the public. - (f) Public hearings for variances heard by the Board of Zoning Adjustment shall be conducted in accordance with the procedures and requirements set forth in Section 1105 of Article 11 (Procedures and Permits).
+Public legal notice of hearings by the Board of Zoning Adjustment shall be made in accordance with Section 1104.04(a)(2).
+Public hearing signage shall be posted in accordance with Section 1104.04(c).
+Letters property owners shall be issued in accordance with Section 1104.04(d).

-1141.02 Appeals Board of Zoning Adjustment Decision.
+1141.02 Appeals of Board of Zoning Adjustment Decision.

-- (a) Any party aggrieved by any final judgment or decision of such Board of Zoning Adjustment, may within 15 days thereafter appeal therefrom of the Superior Court or court of like jurisdiction, by filing with such board a written notice of appeal specifying the judgment or decision from which appeal is taken. - (b) In case of such appeal such Board shall cause a transcript of the proceedings in the case to be certified to the court to which the appeal is taken and the case in such court to be tried de novo.
+- (a) Any party aggrieved by any final judgment or decision of such Board of Zoning Adjustment, may within 30 days thereafter appeal therefrom of the Superior Court or court of like jurisdiction by filing with such board a written notice of appeal specifying the judgment or decision from which appeal is taken. - (b) In case of such appeal such Board shall cause a transcript of the proceedings in the case to be certified to the court to which the appeal is taken and the case in such court to be tried de novo.